 auf etwas Rücksicht nehmen (to show consideration for):

 Wenn die Menschen doch nur mehr Rücksicht aufeinander nehmen würden.

 If only people would show more consideration for one another.Play Caption

 See if you can find out the proper English meanings for the following German expressions containing light verbs: eine Anwendung finden, in Verlegenheit geraten, eine Mitteilung machen, eine Wahl treffen, unter Beobachtung stehen, zu Ansehen gelangen, in Druck geben, sich in Abhängigkeit befinden, in Erfahrung bringen, in Auftrag geben, in Frage stellen.

 In keeping with the holiday spirit, let's take a look at a few German words that can be formed using Weihnachts- (Christmas-) as a root.
 Many of today's standard Christmas traditions originated in Germany, but as you can see from the "Krampuslauf" video, Germany still has a few Christmas traditions that remain very unique!

 If you haven't done your Christmas shopping yet, you only have a couple of days left!
 Better head down to the Weihnachtsmarkt, which, although traditionally Southern German, can also be found in other parts of Germany:

 Hier am Berliner Gendarmenmarkt gibt es auch einen kleinen tollen Weihnachtsmarkt.

-Here at the Berlin Gendarmenmarkt, there is also a great little Christmas market.
+but here at the Berlin Gendarmenmarkt [a square in Berlin-Mitte], there is also a great little Christmas market.